CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 2. Their password is hashed and the hash is stored in the database.
 The plain-text (unencrypted) password is never written to the hard drive.
 3. When the user attempts to login, the hash of the password they entered is checked against the hash of their real password.
 4. If the hashes match, the user is granted access.
 If not, the user is told they entered invalid login credentials.
-5. Steps 3 and 4 repeat every time someone tries to login to their account.

 #### What is HTTPS?
 HTTPS (HTTP Secure) is an encrypted version of the HTTP protocol.
-It usually uses SSL (Secure Sockets Layer) or TLS (Transport Layer Security) protocols to encrypt all communication between a client and a server.
+It usually uses SSL (Secure Sockets Layer) or TLS (Transport Layer Security protocols to encrypt all communication between a client and a server.
 This secure connection allows clients to safely exchange sensitive data with a server, for example for banking activities or online shopping.

 #### What is encryption and decryption?
 Encryption is the practice of scrambling information in a way that only someone with a corresponding key can unscramble and read it.
 Encryption is a two-way function.
 When you encrypt something, you’re doing so with the intention of decrypting it later.
-To encrypt data you use something called a cipher, which is an algorithm – a series of well-defined steps that can be followed procedurally – to encrypt and decrypt information.
+To encrypt data you use something called a cipher (which is an algorithm) to encrypt and decrypt information.

 #### What is hashing?
 Hashing is generating a value or values from a string of text using a mathematical function.
 Hash algorithms are one way functions.
 They turn any amount of data into a fixed-length "fingerprint" that cannot be reversed.
 Well-designed key stretching algorithms such as PBKDF2, bcrypt, and scrypt.

 #### What is the difference between encryption and hashing?
 When would you use which?
 Encryption is a two-way function.
 When you encrypt something, you’re doing so with the intention of decrypting it later.